pjfl/p5-html-formwidgets/README.md

 ## Tree

-Implements an expanding tree of selectable objects
+Implements an expanding tree of selectable objects.
+The tree information is contained in the `data` attribute which is a hash reference.
+If the data hash reference has an attribute `_keys` then this array reference will contain the list of keys for this level of the tree in the correct display order.
+If this attribute is missing the keys in the `data` hash reference are displayed in their natural sort order

 # Diagnostics